 But there is nothing inherent in smartphones that make us dumber.
 As for real intelligence, some studies indicate that they actually make us smarter, especially in older people.
 Excessive use of phones and the internet is increasingly seen as an addiction.
 But that does not make its users antisocial.
 In fact, they allow us to talk more often with friends and relatives, as well as organize events and meet new people.

-They are killing the shops
+They are replacing the retail stores

 There are those who claim that online sales will eventually replace physical stores.
 There is no denying that the phones have changed the way of buying and that they provide an alternative to the traditional store, but 90% of the purchases are still made in physical premises.
 In addition, more and more stores that allow online purchases and withdraw their product at an established location.